Automated Text/Email Etiquette Tips for Property Managers

 Automating email communications with tenants can be a great way to get important information out on…

 After the pandemic, many people have resorted to work from home policy.
 This policy does not only help in saving money but also provides flexibility to the employees.
 But exceptions and exist and some people opt for coworking spaces.
 According to a report but Business Wire, the global coworking space market is expected to grow to 8.14 billion in 2021.

 This trend is going to drive the demand for more coworking spaces, which were becoming increasingly popular even before the pandemic.
 Pre-pandemic, these spaces were dominated by small businesses, startup companies, and freelancers.
 Moving forward, these occupants will undoubtedly be joined by a new force of remote employees.
-These workers will appreciate not having to commute to the office, but for various reasons, will want to work outside of their home in a productive coworking space.
+These workers will appreciate not having to commute to the office, but they will want to work outside of their homes in a productive coworking space for various reasons.

 Task your community manager with hosting regular functions to allow people to come together.
 Consider these ideas:

 • Ping pong competitions (assuming you have the necessary equipment)

 • Friday potlucks in the community kitchen.
 Be creative and work with a theme: build-your-own-rice-bowls (have everyone bring an ingredient to add), food from your country of origin, crockpot soup buffet, etc.